 UPDATE (May 2014):

 Thanks to our donors, we have raised 80% of the total so far.
 Work on this topic has been happening, and continues to happen, within the budget – even if not within the timeline described below.
 We have simply not found enough time to work on it as much as we wanted, and thus did not consume the money as quickly as predicted.
 The ratio “progress / $ used” so far corresponds roughly to what we expected.
 The document below is the original call for proposal, and we still accept donations for this topic.
-Latest status reports can be found on our blog for updates.
+See the latest status reports on our blog for updates.
 There is also an automatically generated coverage dashboard showing what parts of NumPy are already usable.

 This is a proposal to provide a fully compatible working NumPy implementation for PyPy.
 This has long be en a very commonly requested feature for PyPy as well as a worthy goal given that PyPy performs extremely well on numeric workloads.